IBM/azure-driver/developer_docs/python-app.md

 The `setup.py` is a standard file required to manage the installation and distribution of a Python application with the popular [setuptools](https://pypi.org/project/setuptools/) module.

 This file defines the metadata of the Python package to be built, including any 3rd party Python modules it depends on.
-It is configured to include all Python files in the `ansibledriver` package and any files specified in the `MANIFEST.in`.
+It is configured to include all Python files in the `azuredriver` package and any files specified in the `MANIFEST.in`.

 This file also specifies the entry points to the application, so a user may run the driver on the command line after installation:
     - `ald-dev` for a development server